Recurrent Inference Machine for Medical Image Registration: Experiments

 where $\Sigma$ is a diagonal matrix representing the standard deviation of each column, and $\overline{M}$ denotes the column-wise mean for each column entry.
 Since an ideal qMRI model assumes a voxel-wise tissue alignment, the actual underlying dimension of $K$ can be characterized by a low-dimensional (linear) subspace driven by the signal model.
 In the mSASHA signal model, the dimension of such a subspace is assumed to be four according to Eq. \ref{eq:msasha}, determined by the number of parameters to be estimated.
 With the fact that the trace of $K$, $\text{tr}(K)$ is a constant, two PCA-based metrics were proposed as follows:

+{where $\sigma_i$ denotes the $i$-th largest eigenvalue of $K$}.
 Both metrics were designed to penalize a long-tail distribution of the spectrum of $K$, and $L$ is a hyperparameter regarding the number of parameters of the signal model.
 For $\mathcal{D}_{\text{PCA1}}$, an ideal scenario would involve all images perfectly aligning with tissue anatomy and the signal model, resulting in a value of $0$.
-Meanwhile, the interpretation of $\mathcal{D}_{\text{PCA2}}$ further emphasizes the tail of the eigenvalues thus enlarging the gaps across experiments.
+Meanwhile, the interpretation of $\mathcal{D}_{\text{PCA2}}$ further emphasizes the tail of the eigenvalues, thus enlarging the gaps across experiments.

 To narrow the analysis to the region of interest to the heart region, the calculation is confined to this area by cropping the resulting images before computing the metric.
 This constraint ensures that the evaluation is focused on the relevant anatomical structures.